gaia-platform/GaiaPlatform/production/catalog/README.md

-The current solution to this is to run the `gaiac` utility (which calls functions in the above mentioned files) with `-d catalog -g` to generate the catalog strictly through the catalog manager API.
+The current solution to this is to run the `gaiac` utility (which calls functions in the above mentioned files) with `-d catalog -g` to generate the catalog strictly through the ddl executor API.
 The catalog initialization invokes a function called `bootstrap_catalog()`.
 To build `gaiac` the first time, a `gaia_catalog.h` was created by hand and `catalog_generated.h` was generated from a handcrafted fbs definition, sufficient for the code generating